 This post may contain affiliate links.
 Please read our Disclosure Policy for details.

-The Meringue (La Meringue) is a variable dessert staple, it is light, creamy, crisp from outside, and aerated inside .
+The Meringue (La Meringue) is a variable dessert staple, it is light, creamy, crisp from the outside, and aerated inside.
 With only two basic ingredients, egg whites and sugar, you can make so many desserts, like Pavlova, Baked Alaska, Dacquoise, petits-fours, Snow Eggs (Oeufs à la Neige), Floating Island (île Flottante), etc…… also, you can flavor the meringue with chocolate, coffee, lemon, almond, etc… and it serves also as a topping for pies and tarts (see Lemon Tart Recipe).
-There are four types of Meringue recipes: French, Italian, Swiss, and Polish (not used too much), each one of them has different preparation techniques.
+There are four types of Meringue recipes: French, Italian, Swiss, and Polish (not used too much), and each one of them has different preparation techniques.

 History Of Meringue